nazunalika/linux-guide-and-hints/source/index.rst

 The source code for this page can be found on `Github
 <https://github.com/nazunalika/linux-guide-and-hints>`_.

+This website is also available over `Gemini
+<gemini://tilde.team/~remyabel/linux-guide-and-hints.cgi>`_.

 This page contains tutorials and generally useful information regarding packages and system administration in |Fedora|, |Rocky| and |CentOS|.